ayyildiz-efe/DesignPattern/README.md

 ## What Are Design Patterns?

 Design patterns are typical solutions to common problems in software design.
 They are like blueprints that can be customized to solve a particular design problem in your code.
 Design patterns are divided into three main categories:
-1. **Creational Patterns**: Deal with object creation mechanisms.
+1. **Creational Patterns**: These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.
-2. **Structural Patterns**: Deal with object composition and typically identify simple ways to realize relationships between different objects.
+2. **Structural Patterns**: These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
-3. **Behavioral Patterns**: Deal with object collaboration and the delegation of responsibilities.
+3. **Behavioral Patterns**: These patterns are concerned with algorithms and the assignment of responsibilities between objects.

 ![Design Patterns](images/typesOfDesignPatterns.png)

-## Why Use Design Patterns?
+## Why do we need Design Patterns?

 - **Reusable Solutions**: Provide a proven solution to common problems.
 - **Readability and Maintenance**: Improve the readability and maintenance of the code.
 - **Development Efficiency**: Enhance development speed and efficiency by providing standard approaches to common problems.
 - **Best Practices**: Encourage best practices and provide a shared vocabulary for developers.
+- **<span style="color:red">Open-Closed Principle</span>**: There are some princiles called SOLID.
+Open-Closed says that <span style="color:red">**open for extension but closed for modification.**</span> For example if you want to add new type for payment mode or notification type, You have to change all java code from where used in code.
+But if you use design pattern, You can add new type easily.

 ## Factory Design Pattern